2019 Autumn Tour of Japan - Wild West

 This morning you will check out of your hotel after breakfast and your 2019 Autumn Tour of Japan Wild West concludes.
-You can return to Tokyo by train or air to fly home; or depart from Osaka’s Kansai International Airport, or perhaps linger in Japan for a little longer.
+You can return to Tokyo by train or air to fly home or depart from Osaka’s Kansai International Airport.
+Perhaps you may linger in Japan for a little longer.
 Ask Journey to the East to help you to plan your personal extension trip.

 Please be aware that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

 All photographs on this web site are representative and are not a commitment to what may be on view on the day.

 - 13 nights accommodation with daily breakfast

 - All public and private transport for the group itinerary

 - SUICA transport IC card pre-loaded with starter credit

 - Government qualified English speaking local guides

 - Entry fees to the attractions included in the itinerary

 - International and domestic airfare (unless otherwise stated)